 offers an incisive look at the birth of the American auto industry with

-its long history of struggles between labor and management.
-The film also presents an honest look at his
+its long history of struggles between labor and management, and a

 thought-provoking reminder of how Ford's automobile forever changed the